JazimLatif/Spotily/README.md

 ## How to Set Up and Use

 To install the application, clone the repository and run the project or the DemoApplication class in your IDE.
 The project must be connected to a local database, and the name of this database should be given in the application.properties file, alongside any username and password for it.
 This should be a new, empty database.
+The application properties file currently has the database name as 'testspotily', so it may be easiest to set up a database with the same name.
 The database will be populated with some starter data upon running, as some table entries are provided in the db/migration folder of the repository.

 ## API Endpoints